 Patterns in tropical cyclone exposures

 We used this storm exposure data to classify counties as exposed or unexposed to four different hazards for each tropical cyclone and then explored patterns over years with available data.
+Table 2 provides summary statistics describing the extent of counties assessed as exposed based on specific storm hazards, to help epidemiologists in planning studies, including understanding the potential statistical power to study specific exposures, both for multi-storm and single- storm studies.
 Across the four storm hazards considered, there was wide variation in the average number of county exposures per year (Table 2).
 For tropical cyclone tornadoes, there were on average about 40 county exposures per year within our study.
 County exposures were more frequent for tropical cyclone wind exposures (>160/year on average), even more frequent for tropical cyclone flood exposures (>190/year on average), and most frequent for tropical cyclone rain exposure (>290/year on average).
 For every hazard except tornadoes, we identified at least one tropical cyclone that exposed over 250 counties (Table 2).
 However, the largest-extent tropical cyclone varied across hazards: Frances in 2004 exposed the most counties based on rain, Michael in 2018 based on wind, and Ivan in 2004 based on flooding and tornadoes (Table 2).

 When we calculated and mapped the average number of exposures per decade in each county for single-hazard exposures (Figure 5), strong geographical patterns were clear.
 Peak sustained wind exposure had a strong coastal pattern, with almost all exposures in counties within about 200 km (124 mi) of the coastline.
 While tropical cyclone rain exposure was also more frequent in coastal areas compared to inland areas, there were also inland rain exposures in counties that were rarely or never classified as exposed based on wind.
 Flood-based exposures were frequently in the Mid-Atlantic region, with a pattern that skewed north compared with other exposures.
 Rain and, to some extent, flood exposures were characterized by a pattern defined by the Appalachian Mountains, with fewer exposures west of the mountain range than to the east.
 Almost all tornado-based exposures were in coastal states, with many in Florida, and almost none north of Maryland.
 Patterns were similar when analysis was restricted to years with exposure data for all four hazards available (1996–2011; Figure S3).